 The name and email address of the administrator are included in the invitation to join the organization; the notification that the profile changed; requests to reset a password, retrieve a forgotten username, and help with multifactor authentication; notifications about the status of an organization's request for verification; and the notifications related to reaching or exceeding the credit allocation limit.
 Specifying administrative contacts determines the administrators who are included in the emails.

-A subscription is moved to restricted status when an organization uses all of its credits.
-With a restricted subscription, access to some items and workflows is blocked.
+An organization is moved to a restricted state when it uses all of its credits.
+With an organization that is in a restricted state, access to some capabilities and workflows is blocked.
 However, the subscription remains usable, allowing you to perform some actions to administer the organization and use content.
-The following activities are permitted with a restricted subscription:
+The following activities are permitted with an organization that is in a restricted state:

-The following limitations apply to a restricted subscription:
+The following limitations apply to an organization that is in a restricted state:

 Accounts